Fortuna Price Reaches $0.0005 on Exchanges (FOTA)

 Fortuna Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as Fortuna directly using U.S. dollars.
-Investors seeking to acquire Fortuna should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Fortuna using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Fortuna directly using US dollars.
+Investors seeking to trade Fortuna should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Fortuna using one of the exchanges listed above.

 Receive News & Updates for Fortuna Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fortuna and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.